LHarveyDev/tree-of-knowledge/README.md

 ### Further Testing

 - The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
-- The website was viewed on a variety of devices such as Desktop, Laptop, iPad air, iPhone 8 & iPhoneX.
+- The website was viewed on a variety of devices such as Desktop, Laptop, Samsung Galaxy, iPad air, iPhone 6/7/8 & iPhoneX.
 - A large amount of testing was done to ensure that all pages were displaying correctly.
 - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs & Fixes

 - Initially I could only get my favicon to display in my workspace and not on my deployed site.
 After some investigation I realised that the filepath contained a forward slash which when removed allowed the icon to be displayed.
 - Results message remaining on screen after game restarted.
 I contacted tutor support in relation to this issue.
 I had tried to alter my resetState, showScore and showQuestion functions in various ways.
 Initially I changed the display style to 'none' but this prevented the message from displaying at all, I then tried appending and removing the div containing the message but this prevented the game working as it should.
-Tutor support helped me understand that I needed to amend the showScore and resetState functions to achieve what I wanted.
+Tutor support helped me understand that I needed to amend both the showScore and resetState functions to achieve what I wanted.
 - Social Media icons in footer not centred.
-This problem has really stumped me, I have tried using CSS to center this unordered list
+I tried to center-align the unordered list horizontally using Bootstrap and CSS.
+I eventually achieved the look I wanted by adding a margin-right in CSS.

 ## Deployment